Graduate Studentship Program

 Prospective graduate students interested in Computational Neuroscience should also refer to the BrainsCAN Computational Graduate Studentship Stream.

-The Program is chaired by Dr Susanne Schmid and Dr Jessica Grahn.
+The Program is chaired by Dr Marieke Mur and Dr Jessica Grahn.
 Following administrative review for completeness, the application’s fit to BrainsCAN’s mandate is evaluated by the BrainsCAN HQP committee referencing the BrainsCAN steering document.
 Each application is reviewed by 3 committee members.
 Where the reviewers are not unanimous, the application is sent to the full committee where the majority result is used.
 All applications deemed to fit BrainsCAN’s mandate are sent to SGPS where an arm’s length review panel, with at least 1 external (to Western) member, is formed.
 This panel reviews the applications based on the criteria and weighting in the Program Guidelines, and provides scores and funding recommendations to the program chairs and BrainsCAN Executive Committee (EC).
 In a blinded fashion, these recommendations are reviewed and ratified by the EC in consultation with the program chairs.

 - Program Guidelines